 You must pay attention to your environment.
 The data given from Nearby Explorer are suggestions, not absolute facts.
 The present conditions and immediate environment must always take precedence over NE's suggestions.

 There is a TV commercial where the driver of an automobile crashes into a wall after his GPS says, "Turn Right" only to be followed by "in one hundred yards."
 While the commercial might seem comical, paying attention to your environment is a serious matter.

-Nearby Explorer requires (1) a device running Android 2.2 or later, (2) a device with a GPS chip or the ability to connect to an external GPS receiver, and (3) at least 3 GB of free space on the device's SD card for map storage.
-If the device also includes a cell data connection, Nearby Explorer can use that to supplement onboard maps with more current points of interest from Google Places service.
+Nearby Explorer requires (1) a device running Android 2.3 or later, (2) a device with a GPS chip or the ability to connect to an external GPS receiver, and (3) at least 3.7 GB of free space on the device's memory or external SD card for map storage.

 The steps in this manual refer to devices that let you navigate through lists and options by using arrow keys.
 If your device does not have arrow keys, use the normal procedures for touching appropriate list items or scrolling through the list.